 The Quick Response Team is made up of two therapists and two peer support specialists.
 At a meeting Monday morning, local leaders met to talk about just how effective this team has been.

-“An 83% success rate is what we look for in the government side of it.
+“An 83-percent success rate is what we look for in the government side of it.
 They’re getting us the numbers.
 They’re getting us the statistical information that we told them that we needed to make the pitch in Raleigh, that we’re going to need some additional funding for this,” said Wilmington Mayor Bill Saffo.

 Saffo says this epidemic is far from over.
 Since August, the QRT has helped 53 overdose survivors get treatment.